The maiden archetype is youthful, innocent, and radiant with beauty.

 Dress, or adorn yourself so that you’ll feel strong, active and powerful.
 This may seem obvious, but we can be so habit-driven about what we wear, it’s easy to forget that you may need to get something different from your clothes, according to the phase of our cycle.

 So the Maiden archetype may mean you donning leggings and high-tops so you can feel energized enough to run all over town making waves all day.
 Maybe you need to wear some extra big jewels?
 Or she may reveal her strength to you in killer heels and body-con!

 But when it’s out of whack, your self-esteem plummets and you feel powerless.
 The smallest knock can send you into a downward spiral and you’re more likely yo be overcome by our fears (NOT what the Maiden/Virgin archetype embodies).

-10. Anoint and Arm
+13. Anoint and arm

-11. Don’t Forget the R & R
+15. Don’t forget the R & R

 Alignment with your own female power will not happen by chance.